Selected Ambient Works 85–92: Composition

-According to James, Selected Ambient Works was recorded between 1985 and 1992, beginning when he was fourteen, using homemade equipment constructed from synthesisers and drum machines.
+According to James, Selected Ambient Works 85–92 was recorded between 1985 and 1992, beginning when he was fourteen, using homemade equipment constructed from synthesisers and drum machines.
 The website AllMusic described the sound quality as poor due to it being recorded onto a cassette that was damaged by a cat.
 The album differs from ambient music by musicians such as Brian Eno.
 According to The Independent, it pays homage to the "refracted minimalism" of the composers Philip Glass and Karlheinz Stockhausen.
-James said the songs on the record "were just tracks that my mates selected; ones that they like to chill out to".
+James said the songs "were just tracks that my mates selected; ones that they like to chill out to".

 Commentators categorised Selected Ambient Works 85–92 as ambient techno, intelligent dance music (IDM), electronica and ambient.
 According to AllMusic's Anthony Tognazzini, the album draws from the club rhythms of techno and acid house, but adds melodic elements "of great subtlety, beauty, and atmospheric texture".
 Ben Murphy of DJ Mag described its synthesis of elements from techno, house, hip-hop, hardcore and ambient, and characterised it as a "somnambulist dreamscape that melted heavenly shoe-gaze melodies into slow-burn beats and ice-clear techno, often with a suggestion of menace lurking at the peripheries".
 He likened the "fuzzy melodies and blurred female vocal" of the opening track, "Xtal", to the shoegaze artists Seefeel and My Bloody Valentine.
 Kris Needs of Record Collector said the album "demonstrated a mysterious, calmer side" of James's music in contrast to his abrasive earlier releases, calling attention to the presence of "unearthly, gorgeous melodies" on much of the album.
 Barney Hoskyns described the album as a "schizoid mix of sonic assault and melodic melancholia".
 Rolling Stones Pat Blashill said the album combined "lush soundscapes with oceanic beats and bass lines".
 Jon Savage wrote that it "trashed the boundaries between acid, techno, ambient, and psychedelic".

 David M. Pecoraro of Pitchfork wrote: "Despite the simplicity of his equipment and approach, the songs here are both interesting and varied, ranging from the dancefloor-friendly beats of 'Pulsewidth' to the industrial clanks and whirs of 'Green Calx'."
 In The Guardian, Geeta Dayal wrote that "Ageispolis" progresses in a "grand, cinematic sweep".
 Simon Reynolds described its melody as "Satie-esque" with an "incongruously strident, unrelenting beat".
 "Tha" features a "murk[y]" beat and "underwater" sound, according to Dayal.
 Writing for Slant Magazine, Sal Cinquemani noted the use of "diffusive synth chords" throughout, and the "pop sensibility" on tracks such as "Pulsewidth" and "Ptolemy".

 "Green Calx" uses a sample from the 1987 film RoboCop; "Xtal" samples "Evil At Play" by Steve Jeffries, Mary Carewe and Donald Greig; and "We Are the Music Makers" samples dialogue from the 1971 film Willy Wonka & the Chocolate Factory.
 They were probably sampled using James's Casio FZ-10M, which allows the user to record and load sounds via floppy disk.